Have a Question About the BreachLock Cloud Platform? Enter it below.

 If you are running a SaaS company, your requirements change continuously due to a variety of factors.
 These factors include the agile development process at the core, responding to customer-specific queries, and adapting to regulations.
 For a SaaS company to succeed, customer trust is the biggest factor driving the sales.
 Unlike other types of services providers, cybersecurity has become a strategic component for SaaS companies.
 It then becomes a necessity of a SaaS company to ensure the maximum level of security possible for the services being provided.

 In a highly competitive business environment, SaaS companies tend to focus on the speed of design, innovation, and usability.
-This focus is driven by the cost factor – faster development process will require a lesser number of working hours and eventually, decrease the overall cost of development.
-In turn, DevSecOps has emerged as a new practice where security is inherently incorporated in the entire development process.
+This focus is driven by the cost factor – a faster development process will require a lesser number of working hours and eventually, decrease the overall cost of development.
+In turn, DevSecOps has emerged as a new practice where security is inherently incorporated into the entire development process.

 How is security for SaaS companies different?

 Security in SaaS companies is primarily different than other companies due to two different reasons – first, a plethora of organizational and customer data, and second, complex and regularly updated applications.
 Storage and segregation of data stored with a SaaS company significantly increase the complexity of security.
-On the other hand, most of the countries around the world now have a robust regulatory set up for dealing with data breaches.
+On the other hand, most of the countries around the world now have a robust regulatory setup for dealing with data breaches.
 This factor is also a major driving factor for SaaS companies to be more concerned about their security.

 With many regulations requiring regular testing and assessment of an organization’s technical infrastructure, this is where penetration testing comes in.
 When you have a well-defined procedure for identifying loopholes and vulnerabilities in your applications and systems, understanding how they can be exploited, and what can be the potential impact on your business if an attacker actually exploits an existing vulnerability, you do not need to look anywhere else.